leidaozi/iwctlUsingRofi/README.md

 iwctl
 ```

 You're done!
 Your system now uses a minimal networking stack with no bloat.
+The reason for use of systemd instead of iwd alone is to allow for vpn and ethernet use.

 ### Tips for using iwctl: